Career expats see the local economy as a benefit. They move for better job opportunities or looking for a permanent change.

 Depending on their situations, their expat lives can be happy ever after or have the potential of becoming a nightmare.
-Being away from home, from their family and friend support, they surely have a difficult time adjusting to their new life.
+Being away from home, from their family and friend support, they surely have difficulty adjusting to their new life.

 6. The travelers

-The tourist expats typically visit a country for a few months with their tourist visa while maintaining their home address somewhere else.
+The tourist expats typically visit a country for a few months with their tourist visas while maintaining their home address somewhere else.

 They love to travel the world, seek out to experience the local culture, and experience new things.
 Tourist expats visit for once-in-a-lifetime experience research in the host country before a bigger move.